Ask any Pocatellan how much are you paying in property taxes, and you're bound to hear a chuckling too much!

-For example, a home on a quarter-acre lot with a county appraised value of $250,000 would be taxed at the rate of a $148,847 property.
+For example, a home on a quarter-acre lot with a county-appraised value of $250,000 would be taxed at the rate of a $150,000 property.
 According to the 2005 tax levies, a tax payer living in the City of Pocatello could expect the following savings on the example property:

 |Annual taxes without exemption||$5,932.45|

-- Owned and lived in a home or mobile home in Idaho that was their primary residence before April 15, 2010.
-(Residents at a care facility or nursing home may qualify—ask assessor for details.)
+- Owned and lived in a home or mobile home in Idaho that was their primary residence before April 15, 2017.
+(Residents at a care facility or nursing home may qualify.
+Contact the county assessor for information.)